Tag: dark blues

 Independent Base Ball Club, 1862.

-He came of age when baseball was spreading like wildfire across America.
-The first ball club organized in Hartford in 1860 under the name Independent Base Ball Club, followed by Charter Oak Base Ball Club in 1862.
-The game grew more popular in parks and pastures amongst local fans and amateur players.
+Brady came of age when baseball was spreading like wildfire across America.
+The first club in Hartford was organized in 1860 under the name Independent Base Ball Club, followed by the Charter Oak Base Ball Club in 1862.
+The game grew more popular in parks and pastures among local fans and amateur players as the years pressed on, and a young Steve Brady was there to witness its formation in Hartford.
+Brady began his amateur baseball career with the Hylas Base Ball Club of Hartford in the late 1860s.

 1865 Charter Oak Base Ball Club